 A UHR AP shall not set the UL UHR-MCS subfield of a UHR variant User Info field to 14 in a transmitted Trigger frame.

-A non-AP UHR STA shall set the UHR TRS Support subfield in the UHR MAC Capabilities Information field in the UHR Capabilities element to 1 if its dot11UHRTRSOptionImplemented is true; otherwise, the STA shall set it to 0.
+A non-AP UHR STA shall set the UHR TRS Support subfield in the UHR MAC Capabilities Information field in the UHR Capabilities element to 1 if its dot11UHRTRSOptionImplemented is true; otherwise, the STA shall set the field to 0.

-A UHR AP shall not trigger a non-AP EHT or UHR STA to send an HE TB PPDU that covers the secondary 160 MHz.

-A UHR AP shall not include the Special User Info field in a Trigger frame if the Trigger frame does not include any EHT or UHR variant User Info field.
+A UHR AP shall not include the Special User Info field in a Trigger frame if the Trigger frame does not include an EHT or UHR variant User Info field.

-A non-AP UHR STA shall not send a BSRP Trigger frame unless it is operating in DUO mode and is the TXOP holder, and the BSRP Trigger frame it transmits carries unavailability information (see 37.12.2 Dynamic Unavailability Operation (DUO) mode)
+A non-AP UHR STA shall not send a BSRP Trigger frame unless the STA is operating in DUO mode and is the TXOP holder, and the BSRP Trigger frame that the STA transmits carries unavailability information (see 37.12.2 Dynamic Unavailability Operation (DUO) mode)

 [EHT - reference]